Piarco International Airport: Operational facilities

 At Piarco International Airport there are two high-speed taxiways and three connector taxiways (ICAO Code F for new large aircraft).
 The airport has 82 ticket counter positions that operate under SITA's fibre-optic C.U.T.E. system which exceeds the recommended standards of ICAO and IATA.

 The terminal is a fully air-conditioned, smoke-free building, equipped to handle peak-hour passenger traffic of 1,500 processing passengers through a fully computerised immigration system.
 The Customs Hall has four baggage/cargo carousels.

 An administrative/operations building for the Trinidad and Tobago Air Guard is being constructed at the Piarco Air Base.
 Also, a military airfield will be constructed near the air base.

 The control tower at the old terminal building is currently used for air traffic control.
 The tower at the new terminal building is used for ramp control and runway movement control.
 A new nine-story control tower was opened in 2011.

-The new North Terminal consists of 35964 m2 of building with 14 second-level aircraft gates for international flights and 2 ground-level domestic gates.
-The overall layout of the building consists of three main elements: a landside core structure, a single-level duty-free shopping mall, and a two-level, Y-shaped concourse.
-100 ft cathedral ceilings and glass walls provide passengers and other visitors to the North Terminal with a sense of open space and magnificent views of the Piarco savannah and the nearby Northern Range mountains.

 The airport is also large enough to accommodate most international widebody airliners including the Boeing 747, Airbus A330, Boeing 777, Boeing 767 and the Airbus A340.

 The airport layout consists of one main terminal building which includes three concourses.
 These concourses are not strictly identified as their name depicts but are divided into the following areas; Gates 1–7 serving all other airlines, Gates 8-14 serving Caribbean Airlines, and the Tobago concourse serving flights to Tobago.

 The Club Caribbean lounge is in the southern atrium, adjacent to Gates 8-14.
 The VIP Flyers lounge is adjacent to Gate 1, just outside the atrium.

 The Air Guard of Trinidad and Tobago is based at Piarco International Airport.
 During the existence of BWIA West Indies, its head office was on the airport property.

 The disused south terminal has been renovated into a VIP terminal for the Summit of The Americas.
 The North terminal has also received additional remote parking stands.
 In November 2009, upgrades on the south terminal were completed and the area now serves as a private/executive jet facility for high-end travellers.

 In 2022, the sod was turned for a $12M solar park at the airport.